All Episodes

 But it's pretty crazy to imagine that Alex would have no qualms with saying this in front of the audience.

-You know, like, Roger recruited me.
+You know, like Roger recruited me.

 jordan holmes

-Maybe there's just nobody listening.
+Maybe nobody, maybe there's just nobody listening.

-Maybe it is all robots.
+Maybe it is all robots talking to each other.

 dan friesen

-I don't think anybody could have been listening during that 2015 section and hear Alex say this now and not think, oh wow, that's shady shit that was going on back then.
+I don't think anybody could have been listening during that 2015 section and hear Alex say this now and not think, oh, wow, that's shady shit that was going on back then.

 Yeah.